 2. Does Cook Canyon accommodate my special dietary needs?

 Yes, we attempt to accommodate special dietary needs for individuals who have been medically diagnosed with food allergies, food intolerance or food sensitivity conditions.
 Guests with these documented dietary needs should inform the Cook Canyon Food Services Manager two weeks prior to an event by submitting a Meal Accomodation Request Form (link to this form at the bottom of this page).

 3. What's the weather like at Cook Canyon?

 Typically the weather here is great!
-We fully experience the four seasons, so it gets cold in the winter, warm in the summer, and a bit windy in the spring.
+We fully experience the four seasons, so it can get cold in the winter, warm in the summer, a bit windy in the spring, and is usually glorious in the fall!
 We're at 7200 feet elevation, so even in the summer it cools down nicely after sundown.
 If you check the weather in Ruidoso Downs, we're usually five to ten degrees cooler.
 Be sure to bring a jacket!
 If you come during the winter, wear layers.
-Our rainly season is July-August, so a raincoat or umbrella can be handy then.
+Our rainly season is July-September, so a raincoat or umbrella can be handy during those months.

 4. Is the water at Cook Canyon safe to drink?